theseer/fDOMDocument/README.md

 Installation
 ------------
-fDOMDocument can be installed using
+Apart from cloning this repository, fDOMDocument can be installed using by any of the following methods.
-* composer
-* the PEAR Installer
-* RPM (on Fedora / Redhat / CentOS)

-#Composer
+#####Composer
 As fDOMDocument is a library and does not provide any cli tools, you can only add it to your own project:

     {